book000/audio-transcriber-web/README.md

 - Input the `API URL`, can send the transcribed text to the specified address automatically.
 - With the `AutoStart` feature turned on, recording will start the moment you visit the page or reload. (beta)
 - The `API URL` and `AutoStart` settings are stored and maintained in [localStorage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage).
+- Shows alternatives to recognize sentences and diffs by hovering the results.

 ## Requirements